mui/material-ui/docs/src/pages/learn/basics/creating-a-simple-log-in-ui/creating-a-simple-log-in-ui.md

 ## Importing the needed components

-The first step is scanning what components are being used so we import them to your project.
+The first step is scanning what components are being used so you import them to your project.

 <img src="/static/learn/component-link.png">

-To import your components, you just need to use `@mui/material/[component]` at the top of your `tsx` file.
+To import your components, you just need to use `@mui/material/[componentName]` at the top of your `tsx` file.
 The final result is:

 ```jsx
 import * as React from 'react';